rorydbain/rorydbain.github.io/_posts/2019-10-12-flattening-typescript-union-types.markdown

 }
 ```

-Annoyingly, although `Person` is a union of a `Student` and a `Teacher`, we get a compiler error on trying to access `person.subject` (personally, I would rather typescript ‘flattened’ these union types for you.
+Annoyingly, although `Person` is a union of a `Student` and a `Teacher`, we get a compiler error on trying to access `person.subject` (I would rather typescript ‘flattened’ these union types for you.
 Such that a `Person` had a property of `subject` that was `string | undefined`.)

 To handle this use case, Typescript offers a feature called “Discriminating Union Types”.
-This technique involves you adding a constant property to each side of a union that acts a unique identifier for that type in the union.
+This technique involves you adding a constant property to each side of a union that acts as a unique identifier for that type in the union.

 ```
 interface Superhero {